Skip to main content

 HTTP clients

-HTTP clients are utilized by the HTTP-based crawlers (e.g. BeautifulSoupCrawler) to communicate with web servers.
-They use external HTTP libraries for communication, rather than a browser.
-Examples of such libraries include httpx, aiohttp or curl-cffi.
+HTTP clients are utilized by HTTP-based crawlers (e.g., ParselCrawler and BeautifulSoupCrawler) to communicate with web servers.
+They use external HTTP libraries for communication rather than a browser.
+Examples of such libraries include httpx, aiohttp, curl-cffi, and impit.
 After retrieving page content, an HTML parsing library is typically used to facilitate data extraction.
-Examples of such libraries are beautifulsoup, parsel, selectolax or pyquery.
-These crawlers are faster than browser-based crawlers but they cannot execute client-side JavaScript.
+Examples of such libraries include beautifulsoup, parsel, selectolax, and pyquery.
+These crawlers are faster than browser-based crawlers but cannot execute client-side JavaScript.

 import asyncio